Limited time offer

 - Google Hangouts

 - Adobe Connect

 It takes a long time to plan and organize an in-person event, and it also takes a long time to plan a virtual event.
-So when setting a date for your online event, be realistic.
+So when thinking about how to host a virtual event in a timely manner, be realistic.

 There is a lot to do such as promote the event, prepare the content, rehearse, and learn the virtual platform.
 Be patient and plan enough time to get the event well organized.
 A ballpark number is to give yourself about eight to ten weeks to plan and market the virtual event.